 If you are ready to unlearn the old rules and embrace an alternative that is fresh, empowering and solidly grounded in research, I offer a safe, affordable, supportive, pressure-free space to begin this journey.

-Unlearning to Eat is a twelve month online experience, starting in January 2018, where each month a different component of IE is introduced and explored via emails, worksheets, resources, and monthly conference calls.
+Unlearning to Eat is a year long online experience, starting on January 28, 2019, where each month a different component of IE is introduced and explored via emails, worksheets, resources, discussion forum and monthly conference calls.
 You will receive weekly email prompts from me that will create opportunities for you to practice these new skills in your daily life as often as you like.

 How it works:

 On the first Monday of each month, you'll receive an email introducing the new monthly theme and providing some detailed explanation.

 On the second, third and fourth Monday of each month, you will receive an email containing supplementary topics, exercises and action points that you can use to integrate these new skills into your daily life, challenge yourself, and start to build a foundation that will drastically change the way you feel about food, eating, weight and your body over the course of a year.

 A private discussion group to post questions and chat about your experiences will be available, providing a safe and non-threatening environment to do so.

 A monthly conference call will give you the opportunity to connect with me and get some one-on-one counseling, and to discuss your experiences with others who are practicing along with you.

 January 28, 2019 - IE Introduction and Overview of the Course